 There are a number of events and open days throughout the year open to the public which prove popular with historians, tourists and locals.
 A list of forthcoming events is shown on this page.

 Tickets may be booked on the day; early booking is strongly advised as tours usually sell out by early afternoon.
 Tours keep to the main paths, but sensible shoes -- and protection from sun or rain as the day demands -- are advisable.

 Visitors are politely reminded that Kensal Green is a working cemetery which still conducts funerals daily, and that the bereaved may be visiting the graves of family or friends: those who come specifically for Open Day tours and events are requested to dress and behave with respect and consideration for all those in the cemetery on the day.

-Visitors are welcome to take still photos of monuments and landscape throughout the cemetery for personal reference.
+Visitors are welcome to take still photos of monuments and landscape for personal reference.
 Formal permission is required for commercial photography and the use of models, amateur or professional, and for recording, filming and/or broadcasting of any kind, including webcasting: please contact the General Cemetery Company directly for further information.

 No events currently scheduled